-Examination of the 1934 aerial photography of Hamilton (Ministry of Natural Resources, 1934) and 1999 orthoimagery of Hamilton (McMaster University, 1999) shows that the shape of Hamilton Beach had been altered between the two dates (Figures 6-7).
-The 1934 aerial photograph (Figure 6) shows additional streets off Beach Road, with houses built along each.
-The north and southwest portions of the Study Area are shown to be sparser.
-The 1934 aerial photograph also shows the shape of the strip of land branching from the main beach in the centre, visible on the 1859 map (Figure 3).
-The 1999 orthoimagery (Figure 7) shows that land has expanded from the western main beach westwards.
-Earthmoving activities and industrial use can be seen this new portion of land.
-The Queen Elizabeth Way (QEW) and Eastport Drive follow the length of Hamilton Beach splitting the new western portion of land and the residential neighbourhoods to the east.
+The 1999 orthoimagery (Figure 11) shows the shape of Hamilton Beach altered, with made land added along the western side of the main beach into Hamilton Harbour.
+Earthmoving activities and industrial use can be seen in this new portion of made land.
+The Queen Elizabeth Way and Eastport Drive follow the length of Hamilton Beach splitting the new western portion of land and the residential neighbourhoods to the east.
 The residential areas show increased growth by 1999.